Connect with others who understand.

 If you have a wound and notice that it’s not healing well, don’t wait to get medical treatment.
 People with MS must be vigilant about treating infections, especially if they are on therapies that suppress the immune system.
 Open communication with your health care team is essential for keeping you safe and avoiding unnecessary stressors.

 Learning about different causes of death can be difficult.
-But remember, everyone is unique.
+But remember, everyone’s situation is unique.
 While no one can escape death, you can lower your risk of certain chronic diseases by making good lifestyle choices.
-Above all, staying in touch with your health care team (in addition to your neurologist) can help you catch problems early and get treatment before smaller issues become life-threatening.
+Above all, staying in touch with your health care team (including your neurologist) can help you catch problems early and get treatment before smaller issues become life-threatening.

 Managing MS may be your main health focus, but it’s not the only thing that deserves your attention.
-Scheduling recommended screenings, like blood work and colonoscopies, and attending any follow-ups may impact your mortality rate and help you extend your lifespan with MS.
+If you are a caregiver for someone with MS, it is important both to be aware of the heightened risks your loved one may be facing and to understand that an MS diagnosis is not a death sentence.
+The best way to care for your or your loved one’s health is with regular and preventive medical care.
+Scheduling recommended screenings, like blood work and colonoscopies, and attending any follow-ups may impact mortality rate and help extend the lifespan of people with MS.

 Talk With Others Who Understand